 And it was an exceptional occasion we went there for – Marijan and I were celebrating our fifth wedding anniversary.
 And, on a top of that, we went there without our little boy.
 So, it was like back in the old days, and we just wanted to relax, take it easy and enjoy Italian cuisine.

 # – Day one

-After we’ve checked-in in our hotel we went for a short walk to Colosseum.
+After we’ve checked-in in our hotel, we went for a short walk to Colosseum.
 It’s always exciting to see those very famous monuments for the first time.
-I felt a little bit like a child, remembering when I saw it for the first time in my school book and how far it looked for me back then.
+I felt a little bit like a child, remember when I saw it for the first time in my school book and how far it looked for me back then.